FrederikLeed/Go2Know/_posts/2024-05-13-Using PowerShell to Get Members of Privileged Groups Across All Domains.md

         DisplayName       = $user.displayName
         Groups            = $user.groups -join ', '
     }
-} | Out-GridView
+#} | Out-GridView
-#} | Export-Csv -Path "PrivilegedGroupMembers.csv" -NoTypeInformation
+} | Export-Csv -Path "PrivilegedGroupMembers.csv" -NoTypeInformation

-##Write-Host "Output has been saved to 'PrivilegedGroupMembers.csv'"
+Write-Host "Output has been saved to 'PrivilegedGroupMembers.csv'"
 ```

 ## How to Use the Script

 1. **Prerequisites: Ensure you have the necessary permissions to query AD groups and members.
 You may need to run the script with elevated privileges.
+(Regular "Domain User" membership should be enough)
 2. **Run the Script: Execute the script in a PowerShell environment on a machine that has access to your AD forest.
 3. **Review the Output: The script will generate a CSV file named PrivilegedGroupMembers.csv in the current directory.
 This file contains details of the users and their group memberships.